arpithasheshadri/sql-critique-assistant/README.md

 ## 🚀 Features

-- 🗣️ `/ask` – Convert natural language into SQL with critique and explanation
+- 🗣️ `/ask` – Quickly generate SQL from a user question (no critique)
 - 🧠 `/critique` – Analyze and improve raw SQL queries
-- ⚡ `/generate-sql` – Quickly generate SQL from a user question (no critique)
 - 🧪 Includes rich test cases for evaluation and demo

 ---